segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### Does Segment retry failed function invocations?

-Segment retries invocations that throw RetryError or Timeout errors for up to 4 hours.
+Segment retries invocations that throw RetryError or Timeout errors for up to four hours.
 Segment does not retry if your function throws a [non-recoverable error](#errors-and-error-handling).

 ##### Are events guaranteed to send data in order?